JuliaLang/julia/README.md

 ```

 As you can see, the code is quite clear, and should feel familiar to anyone who has programmed in other mathematical languages.
-Although C++ beats Julia in the random matrix statistics benchmark by a factor of four, consider how much smaller and simpler this code is than the [C++ implementation](https://github.com/JuliaLang/julia/blob/master/test/perf.cc#L138).
+Although C++ beats Julia in the random matrix statistics benchmark by a factor of four, consider how much simpler this code is than the [C++ implementation](https://github.com/JuliaLang/julia/blob/master/test/perf.cc#L138).
-Moreover, we plan to close this performance gap in the future, but retain the clarity and simplicity of the high-level Julia code.
+There are more compiler optimizations planned that we hope will close this performance gap in the future.
-By design, Julia allows you to range from fast native low-level loop and vector code, up to very high-level programming style, sacrificing some performance, but gaining the ability to express very complex algorithms easily.
+By design, Julia allows you to range from low-level loop and vector code, up to a high-level programming style, sacrificing some performance, but gaining the ability to express complex algorithms easily.
 This continuous spectrum of programming levels is a hallmark of the Julia approach to programming and is very much an intentional feature of the language.

 ### Designed for Parallelism & Cloud Computing